KarelPeeters/Kyanite/Readme.md

     * Some compound kernels support fusing input or output scalar operations

-This final operator fusion can be significant and save a lot of redundant tranfers to and from main memory.
-An example generated scalar kernel, with some handwritten clarifying comments is provided below:
+This final operator fusion can be significant and save a lot of redundant transfers to and from main memory.
+The same performance could be achieved by manually writing kernels for each used combination of operations, but the combinatorial explosion and associated maintenance would be huge.

+An example generated scalar kernel with some handwritten clarifying comments is shown below:

 <details>
-<summary>Example scalar autokernel</summary>
+<summary>Example scalar autokernel for residual + batchnorm + relu6</summary>

 ```cpp
 #include "util.cu"